mininuluna/super-miniworkshop/README.md

 Zhang, J. (1992).
 Selecting typical instances in instance-based learning.
 In Proceedings of the Ninth International Machine Learning Conference (pp. 470--479).
 Aberdeen, Scotland: Morgan Kaufmann.
 Inspiration

-Predict from the dataset whether a person has Breast Cancer: Benign or Malignant .
+Predict from the dataset whether a person has Breast Cancer: Benign or Malignant.